saintplay/vue-swatches/docs/presets/README.md

 <v-swatches swatches="text-advanced" inline />

-**Using this preset will internally update the default value of these props:**
+**Using this preset will internally update the default value of tshese props:**

 - `border-radius`
 - `show-border`